OAndris/learning_reference/algorithms/README.md

             - Recursively call the quick sort algorithm on both the left array and right array until we can no longer split the arrays (where each array has just one item)
     - etc.
 - **Search algorithms.** Find specific data in a structure
+    - **Sequential Search:**
+        - Can be used for searching for an item in an unordered list
+        - It is typically quite inefficient, having a linear time complexity (**O(n)**)
+    - **Binary Search:**
+        - Ordered lists can be searched more efficiently than unordered lists, with a logarithmic time complexity (**O(log n)**)
+        - Process:
+            - Given a sorted array, take the first index and last index
+            - Calculate the index of the element in the middle (round down in case of an uneven division)
+            - Check if the value at the midpoint is the value we are searching for.
+Return if it is, otherwise continue with the next step.
+            - If the searched value is higher than the value at the midpoint, then all elements below the midpoint can be ignored.
+The midpoint becomes the new lower index.
+If it is lower, then the other way around, the midpoint becomes the new upper index.
+            - Calculate the new midpoint.
+            - Continue until the searched element is found.
 - **Computational algorithms.** Given one set of data, calculate another (e.g. check if a given number is prime)
 - **Collection algorithms.** Work with collections of data (count specific items, navigate among data elements, filter out unwanted data, etc.)